All About Insurance Adjusters, Examiners, and Investigators

 Types of Insurance Adjuster, Examiner, or Investigator

-- Investigator
+- Arson Investigator

 The states with the most job growth for Insurance Adjuster, Examiner, or Investigator are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, District of Columbia, or Mississippi.
 These states have the worst job growth for this type of profession.

-Average Insurance Adjusters, Examiners, and Investigators Salary
+Do Insurance Adjusters, Examiners, and Investigators Make A Lot Of Money?

-The typical yearly salary for Insurance Adjusters, Examiners, and Investigators is somewhere between $39,620 and $98,660.
+The salary for Insurance Adjusters, Examiners, and Investigators ranges between about $39,620 and $98,660 a year.

 Insurance Adjusters, Examiners, and Investigators who work in Connecticut, Massachusetts, or New Jersey, make the highest salaries.